Furore Inn Resort

 Five star hotel resort, spa and restaurant on the Amalfi Coast

 We stayed at the Furore Inn Resort at the end of May in 2003.
 Flowers tumbled brightly down the terraces, the sea sparkled blue far below, the sun was shining as we sat by the pool.
 It seemed a real hardship that we had to leave, and head back to the city.
 We enjoyed our stay very much; the atmosphere is quiet and luxurious, staff are young, friendly and obliging, and the food is superb.
+Note that unlike the other hotel reviews on this website, I stayed as a guest of the hotel management.

 The two most striking attributes of the Furore Inn Resort hotel are space and peace.
 High above the restricted space and the noise along the coast road, the hotel extends over several floors and terraces.
 There is room for a swimming pool, two hydrotherapy pools, a tennis court, restaurant terraces and even a private olive grove.
 With just 22 bedrooms and suites, the hotel must boast a quite remarkable ratio of square metres to guest.